What is an Apprenticeship?

 How do apprenticeships work?

 An apprentice divides their time between work and study.
 They will spend the majority of their apprenticeship in the workplace, developing the technical and practical skills that are required for a particular job role.
+This work based learning is where an apprenticeship differs from going to sixth form or university.

 When an apprentice is not at work, they will be studying at a college or training centre.
 If the scheme is organised by a small or medium sized company, they are likely to send the apprentice to a local college.
 Larger companies will typically use an internal training provider, and keep the training in-house.
 At college, apprentices work towards various qualifications, depending on the level of the scheme, and the industry it relates to.